 About the results

 The JIEB exam results are usually available at the beginning of March.
-The pass mark for each paper is that determined by the Joint Insolvency Examination Board, but is never more than 50%.
+The pass mark for each paper is that determined by the JIEB, but is never more than 50%.
 Each candidate receives either a ‘bad fail’, ‘fail’, ‘marginal fail’ or ‘pass’ for each paper.
-No other performance feedback is provided by the Joint Insolvency Examination Board.
+No other performance feedback is provided by the JIEB.